ericencinger/EmojiMapper/README.md

 1. Opens a camera (`/dev/video0` by default).
 2. Runs **`jetson.inference.detectNet`** with the built-in **SSD-Mobilenet-V2** model.
 3. Maps each detected class to an emoji (see `EMOJI` in `emojimapping.py`).
-4. Streams detections via WebSockets to a minimalist HTML page that
+4. Streams detections via WebSockets to a HTML page that
-   * positions the emoji over the object’s centre (mirrored x-axis for “selfie” view),
+   * positions the emoji over the object’s centre,
    * scales emoji size to bounding-box area,
    * updates ~10 fps with a lightweight CSS transition.